Fr. Paul White

 Director of Media & Communications

 Estuardo Diaz is in charge of our media and communications for the masses, and public relations.
-He lives in Woodstock with his wife and children.
+He lives in Woodstock with his children.

-Karon is the bookkeeper at the Bookstore, she is happily married to Loren Schiera.
+Karon is the bookkeeper at the Religious Goods store, she is happily married to Loren Schiera.